nomagiclab/openvla/README.md

 mixture (see [this custom script](https://github.com/moojink/rlds_dataset_mod/blob/main/prepare_open_x.sh) for an example of how to download datasets from OXE).
-Alternatively, if you have a custom dataset that is not part of OXE, you can either (a) convert the dataset to the RLDS format which is compatible with our fine-tuning script (see [this repo](https://github.com/kpertsch/rlds_dataset_builder) for instructions on this), or (b) use your own custom PyTorch Dataset wrapper (see comments in `vla-scripts/finetune.py` for instructions).
+Alternatively, if you have a custom dataset that is not part of OXE, you can either (a) convert the dataset to the RLDS format which is compatible with our fine-tuning script (see [this repo](https://github.com/kpertsch/rlds_dataset_builder) for instructions on this), or (b) use your own custom PyTorch Dataset wrapper (see comments in `vla_scripts/finetune.py` for instructions).
 We recommend option (a) for most users; the RLDS dataset and dataloader are tested more extensively since we used these for all of our pretraining and fine-tuning experiments.

 For option (a), after you converted your dataset to RLDS, you need to register it with our data loader, by registering a dataset config [here](prismatic/vla/datasets/rlds/oxe/configs.py#L54) and a dataset transform function [here](prismatic/vla/datasets/rlds/oxe/transforms.py#L828).

-Once you have integrated your new dataset, you can launch LoRA fine-tuning with the same `vla-scripts/finetune.py` script above.
-If you run into any issues, please visit the [VLA Troubleshooting](#vla-troubleshooting) section or search for a similar issue in the [OpenVLA GitHub Issues page](https://github.com/openvla/openvla/issues?q=)
+Once you have integrated your new dataset, you can launch LoRA fine-tuning with the same `vla_scripts/finetune.py` script above.
+If you run into any issues, please visit the [VLA Troubleshooting](#vla_scripts-troubleshooting) section or search for a similar issue in the [OpenVLA GitHub Issues page](https://github.com/openvla/openvla/issues?q=)
 (including "Closed" issues).
 If you cannot find a similar issue there, feel free to create a new issue.

 ## Fully Fine-Tuning OpenVLA